gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Awbé…  Cherished, surely you don't mean…?"
 I laughed uneasily.

 Her mouth set stubbornly.
 "We've decided, Eleñima.  *I've* decided.
-There's a sharing house next to the Collar's Rest that would be perfect for you, and---"
+There's a sharing house next to the Collar's Rest that would be perfect for you, and—"

 "Stop!"
 I clapped my hands over my ears.
 "Stop stop stop stop stop!"
 I thought I was going to be sick.
 Awbé was still talking, but I couldn't hear her.
 I